florianfesti/boxes/documentation/src/api_generator.rst

 Generators
 ==========

-Generators are sub classes of
+Generators are subclasses of

 .. autoclass:: boxes.Boxes

 Most code is directly in this class.
-Sub class are supposed to over write the ``.__init__()`` and ``.render()`` method.
+Subclass are supposed to over write the ``.__init__()`` and ``.render()`` method.

 The Boxes class keeps a canvas object (self.ctx) that all